Generator Combinators¶

 -

-, by choosing one of the values randomly// generates a prime number under 50 auto primeGen = elementOf<int>(2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47);
+elementOf<T>(val1, ..., valN): generates a typeTfrom multiple values for typeT, by choosing one of the values randomly// generates a prime number under 50 auto primeGen = elementOf<int>(2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47);elementOfcan receive optional probabilitistic weights (0 < weight < 1, sum of weights must not exceed 1.0) for generators.
+If weight is unspecified for a generator, it is calculated automatically so that remaining probability among unspecified generators is evenly distributed.weightedVal(<value>, <weight>)is used to annotate the desired weight.

 // generates a numeric within ranges [0,10], [100, 1000], [10000, 100000] // weight for 10 automatically becomes 1.0 - 0.8 - 0.15 == 0.05 elementOf<int>(weightedVal(2, 0.8), weightedVal(5, 0.15), 10);